St. Joseph's Boys' Higher Secondary School, Kozhikode

 St. Joseph's Boys' Higher Secondary School is a Government Aided Catholic secondary school for boys located in Kozhikode, in the state of Kerala, India.
-Established by the Jesuits in 1793, it is one of the oldest educational institutions in India and the oldest school in Kerala.
+Established in 1793, it is one of the oldest educational institutions in India and the oldest school in Kerala.

 St. Joseph's Junior ICSE School in Kozhikode, established by the Jesuits in 1961, is a feeder school for the higher secondary school.